 This may happen during a riot or just due to neighborhood kids.
 Many insurance providers will write off a car as salvage if the cost of repairs is too high.

-Types of vandalism include fire, rolling the car, spray paint, and other body damage.
-While things like slashed tires are vandalism, it does not damage the actual vehicle.
+Vandalism includes fire, car rolling, spray paint, and other body damage.
+While slashed tires are vandalism, they do not damage the vehicle.
 In the case of a fire, it will likely be labeled as fire salvage or simply salvage because there is no specific title for vandalism salvage in most states.

 Surface-level body damage like spray pain may seem an easy fix; however, repainting a car can be expensive.
-You may need entirely new tires, side view mirrors, windows, and a windshield as well.
+You may need new tires, side-view mirrors, windows, and a windshield.
 Insurance companies often can’t be bothered with the cost of these repairs.

 Insurance may declare it totaled if repair and repaint work would be too costly.